EnergyLabSmartCharging/Smart-Charging-Wizard/README.md

 For communication between the PLC and the charging station, we choose the User Datagram Protocol (UDP).
 The purpose of the PLC is to set the current at the charging station using the International Electrotechnical Commission (IEC) 61851 standard.
 Furthermore, the PLC receives the charging station’s actual status and forwards it via MQTT to the Smart Charging Wizard.

-To fast?
+That was too fast?
 Check out the following figure that shows an overview of the IoT architecture and the participants in the context of the Smart Charging Wizard:

 ![](https://github.com/EnergyLabSmartCharging/Smart-Charging-Wizard/blob/70c1f9599fd206746cd8a929149cdf7edcf377c5/media/architecture.jpg)

 _____________________

 # Who contributed? 🤝
+Of course, all of that magic could not have been achieved without many hand working togehter.
+Don't miss the following list of contributors with their major task and affiliation:

 [Stefan Meisenbacher, M.Sc.](https://github.com/smeisen) (Optimization Logic, _Karlsruhe Institute of Technology_)